librenaut/librenaut.github.io/index.md

 5. Right to privacy.

-This will be my space to express my free thoughts, free as in freedom software and free knowledge and a space where I can collaborate with other like minded souls
+This will be my space to express my free thoughts, free as in freedom software, free knowledge and a space where I can collaborate with other like minded souls

 ## Contact ##